-With one-quarter of the global population that will use smartphones in 2015, you are about to face some of the biggest questions in a startup life.
+With one-quarter of the global population that will use smartphones in 2015, you are about to face some of the biggest questions in startup life.

-Having worked with many great startups, we decided to answer those questions for you, share some advice and help you make a decision and consider all pros and cons of both platforms.
+Having worked with many great startups, we decided to answer those questions for you, share some advice and help you make a decision and consider all the pros and cons of both platforms.

 First things first,

-Should you build an app for both platforms?
+#Should you build an app for both platforms?

 The reality is that until you test it and get your app in a marketplace, you wouldn’t know everything you need to know, however, in most cases, it’s better to build for one platform first.
 For a small business, one platform approach is the better solution especially if they don’t have the money to make it work on both.
-Secondly, once you build an app for one platform, you get feedbacks and testing, so you can improve it before you start building for the other platform.
+Secondly, once you build an app for one platform, you get feedback and testing, so you can improve it before you start building for the other platform.

 So, if you can’t afford to build on both platforms, you need to consider these questions:

 - What is your target group (current users) using?

 What is the difference between Android and iOS users?
 Do a research on the number of your mobile visitors that are coming from Android and iOS.
 A higher engagement rate from one of the platforms can point you in the right direction.
 You go where your users are, and both, Android and iOS users, are engaging and interacting differently.